 When Are Hearing Conservation Programs Necessary?

 The Occupational Safety and Health Administration (OSHA) was created in the year 1970 with the Occupational Safety and Health Act.
 OSHA’s goal is to protect both employers and employees alike from injuries that are frequently acquired within the workplace, including illness, physical injury, mental injury, and death.
 A written program concerning the topic of hearing conservation is necessary according to standards issued by OSHA.
-According to OSHA, these written programs are necessary if employees are exposed to noise exposure levels that “equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response) or, equivalently, a dose of fifty percent.”
+According to OSHA, these written programs are necessary if employees are exposed to noise exposure levels that “equal or exceed an 8-hour time-weighted average sound level (TWA) of 85dB measured on the A scale (slow response) or, equivalently, a dose of fifty percent.”

 Why is Hearing Conservation Important?

-Hearing conservation can be summed up as the appropriate training and educating of individuals who are consistently working in environments that may be overly noisy to the point of employee injury.
+Hearing conservation can be summed up as the appropriate training and education of individuals who are consistently working in environments that may be overly noisy to the point of employee injury.
 Hearing conservation programs are vitally important because they are the key to preventing noise-induced injuries and total loss of hearing.
 OSHA requires the kind of aforementioned training to be performed once a year because any amount of noise exposure, even “modest” noise levels, may cause a great deal of damage to those who spend even minimal time in excessively loud environments.

 What Takes Place During a Hearing Conservation Program?